cgihlstorf/AIAgents/Topic5RAG/README.md

 ### Does Qwen3-next80b do a better job than Qwen 2.5 1.5B in avoiding hallucinations?

-`Qwen3-next80b` seems to hallucinate slightly less than `Qwen25-1.5b`, though I was unable to verify a few of its answers because the questions did not specify information needed in order to most precisely answer the question, for example, specifying that questions about cars refer to Model T cars (question 3 about the Model T does not specofy this) and specifying the specific date of congressional proceedings being referenced (question 4 about the congressional proceedings does not include a date or mention specific proceedings).
+`Qwen3-next80b` seems to hallucinate slightly less than `Qwen25-1.5b`, though I was unable to verify a few of its answers because the questions did not specify information needed in order to most precisely answer the question, for example, specifying that questions about cars refer to Model T cars (question 3 does not soecify this) and specifying the specific date of congressional proceedings being referenced (question 4 about the congressional proceedings does not include a date or mention specific proceedings).
 Thus, there is no ground truth readily available to compare with these answers to determine if they are hallucinations or not.
 There were a couple of times when the model said that it could not answer a congressional proceedings questiion because it did not have the information from that far into the future, which helped prevent possible hallucinating false information in those cases.